 - For bluer white light, use bulbs marked 4200-6500K.

-HOW LONG DO LED LIGHTS LAST?
+HOW LONG DOES LED LIGHTING LAST?

-When the correct driver is installed and proper thermal control is maintained (which can be avoided by using a LED specific Dimming Driver or a heat sink), LED lamp life can easily achieve 80,000+ hours of usage, while still maintaining 70% of the original light output.
+When the correct driver is installed, and proper thermal control is maintained (which can be avoided by using a LED-specific Dimming Driver or a heat sink), LED lamp life can easily achieve 80,000+ hours of usage while still maintaining 70% of the original light output.

-LED Lights use only 15% of the energy a standard halogen light uses, and provide up to 85% more light output.
+LED Lights use only 15% of the energy a standard halogen light uses and provide up to 85% more light output.
 While this makes LEDs highly energy efficient in comparison, power is still utilized.

 DO LED LIGHTS GIVE OFF ANY HEAT?